sahiljanbandhu/Information-and-Network-Security/README.md

 # Information-and-Network-Security
 **Objectives:**
-To provide students with knowledge of basic concepts of computer security including network security and cryptography
+To provide students with knowledge of basic concepts of computer security including network security and cryptography.

 **Expected Learning Outcomes:**
 Understand the principles and practices of cryptographic techniques.
 Understand a variety of generic security threats and vulnerabilities, and identify & analyze particular security problems for a given application.
 Understand various protocols for network security to protect against the threats in a network